StanfordBioinformatics/AnnotationHive/Variant-Annotation.md

 Here are the key parameters:

 * **--bigQueryDatasetId**: The BigQuery dataset ID that will contain the output annotated VCF table.
-* **--localOutputFilePath**: specify this file when you want to sort the output of BigQuery using BigQuery itself
 * **--VCFTables**: The BigQuery address of the mVCF/VCF table on BigQuery
 * **--VCFCanonicalizeRefNames**: This provides the prefix for reference field in VCF tables (e.g, "chr").
 AnnotationHive automatically canonicalizes the VCF table by removing the prefix in its calculation.
 * **--projectId**: The project ID that has access to the VCF tables.